 Welcome to episode #86 of The PPC Show where we interview the best and brightest in paid marketing.
 This week we're joined by Puja Ramani, Head of Business Marketing at Quora to discuss and celebrate their ads platform one year anniversary.
+Plus, you can now use AdStage to analyze and report on Quora Ads data!

 Stay tuned as we walk through: